NessieNono/Monotype/README.md

 ---------------------------------------------------------------------------------------------------
 # Checklist

+- [ ] Animation on page load of front page
-- [ ] Create lite monochrome theme
+- [x] Create lite monochrome theme
 - [ ] Automate Date Entries on each of the entries
 - [ ] There is a timer, and work automatically saves after some time
 - [ ] ActiveRouteActivated